Career Guide

 To become a game warden in Hawaii, applicants must meet the Hawaii Department of Land and Natural Resources baseline standards:

-Hawaii DOCARE officers enforce both terrestrial and marine resource laws across the island chain.
-Hawaii wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Hawaii wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Hawaii Department of Land and Natural Resources, Division of Conservation and Resources Enforcement (DOCARE).
+The demands of inter-island enforcement of coral-reef, nearshore fishery, and endangered-species protections (LQ 3.83) shape the daily routine.
+On the credential side, Hawaii screens on background and fitness rather than prior college credits; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Hawaii Department of Land and Natural Resources, Division of Conservation and Resources Enforcement (DOCARE) for the official, current requirements before applying.